Onset-Rime Segmenting and Onset-Rime Blending Are Critical for Your Kids' Reading Development

 - Help their reading and spelling acquisition.
 Now that I’ve listed the critical benefits of teaching onset and rime let’s look at the pure definition.

-Onset and rime are phonological units of a spoken syllable, typically split in two – the onset and the rime.
-Onset is the initial phonological part of any word, consisted of the initial consonant or consonant blend.
+Onsets and rimes are phonological units of a spoken syllable, typically split in two – the onset and the rime.
+Onset is the initial phonological part of any word, consisting of the initial consonant or consonant blend.
 Rime is the string of letters that follow the onset, consisting of a vowel and any final consonants.
 However, not all words have onsets.

 What is onset-rime segmentation?

 Segmenting means breaking words into two parts – the onset and the rime.
 The onset is either a consonant or cluster of them at the start of a syllable, while the rime is its remainder.
-So, for example, let’s look at CLIMB – cl- is the onset, while -IMB is the rime.
+So, for an onset and rime example, let’s look at CLIMB – cl- is the onset, while -IMB is the rime.

 Why is teaching segmenting and blending important for learning to read?